-Click Save and file the part under the name Plate.
+Click Save or, File, Save to This PC and file the part under the name Plate.
 The extension, .sldprt, is added automatically.

 Click Save.

 What are We Going to Sketch?

 The first feature of a part will be created in this section.
 That initial feature is just the first of many features needed to complete the part.